-Laylat al-Qadr, or the Night of Power, is widely considered to be the 27th night of Ramadan, however many believe this night could fall on any of the odd numbers in the last 10 nights of the month.
-This is when the Holy Qur’an was first revealed to the Prophet (PBUH) and, thus, this night is believed to be better than a thousand months.
+Laylat al-Qadr, or the Night of Power, is widely considered to be the 27th night of Ramadan; however, many believe this night could fall on any of the odd numbers in the last 10 nights of the month.
+This was when the Holy Qur’an was first revealed to the Prophet (PBUH), and, thus, this night is believed to be better than a thousand months.
 Rewards and blessings from good deeds in Laylat al-Qadr are thought to be greatly multiplied.

 If a Muslim sadly dies whilst fasting during Ramadan, the person who is responsible for their affairs should make up the remaining days of the deceased’s fast upon completion of their own.
 As observing sawm is not permitted during Eid, these days must be after the Eid celebrations.

-As Ramadan is regarded as a time for becoming closer with one’s faith, it is common for Muslims to recite the Qur’an from beginning to end during this month.
+As Ramadan is regarded as a time for becoming closer to one’s faith, it is common for Muslims to recite the Qur’an from beginning to end during this month.

 Around 1.6 billion people around the world fast during the month of Ramadan.